 Peter Torbijn of the Netherlands has discovered a film, previously unknown to me and listing only 127 viewings at time of posting, with a brief segment (one minute) of Leonard Cohen singing Sisters of Mercy at the 1970 Aix-en-Provence Festival.
 The portion featuring Leonard Cohen begins at 2:22.
-More about this film and its implications will be featured in the next post about the 1970 Aix-en-Provence Festival.

 The description from the site follows:

 Sujet consacré au festival de musique pop d’Aix en Provence.
 Le commentaire sur des images de concerts alterne avec les interviews de festivaliers et du directeur de la manifestation.
 Le reportage se termine sur des images de Leonard COHEN interprétant “Sisters of Mercy” sur scène.

 [via Google Translate] Topic dedicated to pop music festival in Aix en Provence.
 Commentary on concert pictures alternates with interviews of festival and director of the event.
 The report concludes with images of Leonard Cohen performing “Sisters of Mercy” on stage.

 Update: Véro Chô has offered a summary in English of the initial portion of the video: